-Exports the selected process instance to an object export file.
-Use the Export command to save changes to a process instance.
-Later, you can use the import option in the context menu of a folder in the Library Browser to create a process object.
-You can export a process instance when it is blocked, suspended, running, or waiting.
+Exports the selected instance of a process to an object export file.
+You can use this command to save changes to an instance of a process.
+You can later use the import option in the context menu of a folder in the Library Browser to create a process object.
+You can export a blocked, suspended, running, or waiting instance of a process.